cabejackson/bookish/README.md

 This app allows users to set reading goals.
 It also encourages users to "broaden their perspective" and read diversely by providing interesting reading prompts.

-Here's the deployed version of `Bowties & Books`: (https://bookish-client.vercel.app/ "Bowties-and-Books"
+Here's the deployed version of `Bowties & Books`: [Bowties & Books](https://bookish-client.vercel.app/ "Bowties-and-Books")

 ### Demo Account: